-Currently, we have an Occupational Therapist and a rehab team.
+Currently, we have an Occupational Therapist, Physical Therapist and a rehab team.
 Group exercise is offered to each resident weekly, in addition to up to two individual sessions with our rehab team, which could include walking, standing, or range of motion exercises.
 The rehab team will come to your loved one and offer these services.
 If residents would like additional physio, they are welcome to hire an outside service provider to come into the facility.
 Please discuss these options with our rehab team.

 Is equipment provided?

 On admission our rehab team meets with each resident to determine their individual equipment needs, including wheelchairs and walking aides.
 The facility has a variety of loaner equipment available for temporary use and will provide the best match available.
 The Occupational Therapist will then work with you on ordering the resident specific equipment through Alberta Aids to Daily Living (AADL) that is appropriate for your loved one, based on their individual needs and requirements.
 If you have your own walker and/or wheelchair, you are encouraged to discuss with our rehab team what equipment you have available and to determine if it will be appropriate for your loved one to continue to use.